koykov/dyntpl/readme.md

 ## Retrospective

-We're used for a long time quicktemplate for building JSON to interchange data between microservices on high-load project, and we were happy. Ерут we need to be able to change existing templates or add new templates on the fly.
-Unfortunately quicktemplates doesn't support this and this package was developed as replacement.
+We've used for a long time quicktemplate for building JSON to interchange data between microservices on high-load project, and we were happy. Ерут we need to be able to change existing templates or add new templates on the fly.
+Unfortunately quicktemplates doesn't support this and this package was developed as a replacement.

 It reproduces many of qtpl features and syntax.

 ## How it works

-Working in templates divided to two phases - parsing and templating.
+Working in templates is divided into two phases - parsing and templating.
 The parsing phase builds from template a tree (like AST) and registers it in templates registry by unique name afterward.
-This phase doesn't intended to use in highload conditions due to high pressure to cpu/mem.
+This phase isn't intended to be used in highload conditions due to high pressure to cpu/mem.
 The second phase - templating, against intended to use in highload.

-Templating phase required a preparation to pass data to te template.
-There is special object [Ctx](ctx.go), that collects variables to use in template.
+Templating phase required a preparation to pass data to the template.
+There is a special object [Ctx](ctx.go), that collects variables to use in template.
 Each variable must have three params:
 * unique name
 * data - anything you need to use in template